jcg04/noise-reduction/README.md

    	- Challenges: Maintaining computational efficiency for large kernel sizes.
    	- Parameters: Kernel size.
 4. Wavelet Transforms.

+   	There are several types of Wavelet transforms, each suitable for different applications.
+The Continuous Wavelet Transform (CWT) provides a continuous
+        representation of the signal, allowing a detailed analysis of its structure.
+In contrast, the Discrete Wavelet Transform (DWT) offers a more computationally efficient approach by discretising both the time and frequency domains.
+The DWT is widely used in applications such as image compression and noise reduction, as it allows the efficient representation of data while preserving essential features.
+In addition, the Stationary Wavelet Transform
+        (SWT) maintains the length of the original signal, which makes it useful for applications where phase information is critical.

    	- Pourpose: Removes noise in the frequency domain while preserving image details.
    	- Challenges: Choosing appropriate wavelet type, decomposition level, and thresholding strategy.
    	- Parameters: Wavelet type, thresholding mode (soft/hard), decomposition level.